melmalfa/godot/w07/d05/student/firebase_todo/README.md

 We can create tasks, decide that they are complete, and finally remove them.

-> If this is a general idea of how we want our application to look, what data
-> can we infer we will need?
-What structure should hold our data?
+> If this is a general idea of how we want our application to look, what data can we infer we will need? since we are only conccerned with one piece of data per use, What structure should hold our data?array- ordered list

+create javascript Object? like a hash?
+Data: Task

+type in data
+create data
+show data in list
+complete tasks
+remove tasks

 - [ ] 1.
 Create an object to hold our application's data.
 - [ ] 2.
 Enter into the object the data represented in the image above.